hamzaRio/MarrakechDunesR/DEPLOY_CHECKS.md

 ```

 **⚠️ CRITICAL:** These environment variables are required for the client to function properly.
 Without them, the app will fail to load styles and assets.

+**📝 Note:** Production variables are set in Render and Vercel dashboards, not in local .env files.

 ## Curl Header Checks